 What rectangle tot trays can I set up to teach my child about rectangles?

-This will be the last set of shape tot trays that I do with Smiley Man.
-Starting in October, I am going to start doing themed trays again and I will have them out for 2 weeks instead of one.
+This will be the last set of shape toddler trays I will be posting for you.
+Starting in October, we want to start doing themed trays again and I will have them out for 2 weeks instead of one.
 I’ll explain all of those changes in October.
-For now, I’ll show you the fun rectangle tot trays we did this week.
+For now, I’ll show you the fun rectangle toddler trays we did this week.

 Shape Game for Rectangles: Popsicle Stick Shapes

-I just put 6 popsicle sticks on this tray and encouraged Smiley Man to use them to make a rectangle.
-He had a hard time doing this on his own and I eventually printed out the rectangle page from my popsicle stick shapes post.
-I should have done that at the beginning, but I guess I just wasn’t thinking that day. 😉
+Put 6 popsicle sticks on this tray and encourage your toddler to use them to make a rectangle.
+If they have a hard time doing this on their own, you can print out the rectangle page from my popsicle stick shapes post.

 Decorate a Rectangle: Stickers

 This tray has a rectangle outline that I drew on plain paper.
 It also has a bunch of pompoms.
-The idea was for Smiley Man to transfer the pompoms onto the outline to make a rectangle.
-Smiley Man didn’t particularly enjoy this tray, but he did do it when I encouraged him.
-Little Bear often does some of Smiley’s tot trays and Little Bear actually loved this tray.
-He used a pair of small tongs instead of his fingers to transfer the pompoms, but he really liked covering the outline.
+The idea is that your toddler will transfer the pompoms onto the outline to make a rectangle.
+You can also use a pair of small tongs instead of fingers to transfer the pompoms.

 Pasta Sensory Bin

-This tot tray has a container filled with pasta.
+This toddler tray has a container filled with pasta.
 We have used this same pasta for several sensory bins so it has gotten a lot of use.
 Hidden in the pasta were different colors and sizes of felt rectangles.
-At first Smiley Man just wanted to play with the pasta, but eventually he realized there was something hiding inside.
-We had fun talking about the different colors of rectangles and the different sizes.
-This tray ended up being a hit, but Smiley Man did spend a lot of his time just playing with the pasta.
+At first your toddler may not notice the felt but when they eventually realize there is something besides the pasta they will have a lot of fun talking about the different colors of rectangles and the different sizes.

-These toddler school trays are really getting fun for me to put together and Smiley Man loves doing them.
-He doesn’t always do the trays as I intend, but always learns something.
-I am really surprised by how much he is learning.
-I’ve been curious lately, how many of you do tot trays with your kids?
+These toddler school trays are really fun for me to put together and your toddler will love doing them.
+Sometimes your child may not always do what you expect, but they are always learning something!
+It is incredible to watch them learn.
+I’ve been curious lately, how many of you do toddler trays with your kids?
 Do your kids like them and do they learn from them?
 I’d love to hear about your adventures.